Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model: Introduction

 \section{Introduction}

 The lepton flavor is conserved in the standard model (SM).
-The observation of neutrino oscillations enable the lepton flavor violation to occur \cite{Esteves_2009}.
+The observation of neutrino oscillations enables the lepton flavor violation to occur \cite{Esteves_2009}.
 The SM of elementary particles is a very successful model for explaining of many physical phenomena, which contain a wide range of energy scales that can be covered by the current experiments.
-However, the SM cannot be considered a complete theory because of its inability to give the neutrinos their mass \cite{Primulando2019}.
-One of the unresolved issues in modern physics is origin of the neutrino mass, which has been discovered by the neutrino oscillation experiments \cite{ PhysRevLett.81.1562, PhysRevLett.89.011301, PhysRevLett.90.021802, PhysRevLett.100.221803}.
-The mass upper limit in the Karlsruhe tritium neutrino experiment (KATRIN) is estimated to be 1.1 eV ($90\%\ $CL) in 2021 \cite{PhysRevD.104.012005}, later on in 2022 it is estimated to be 0.8 eV ($90\%\ $CL) \cite{Aker2022}.
+The SM cannot be considered as a complete theory because it dose not explain many physical phenomena, like the origin of the neutrino mass which has been discovered by the neutrino oscillation experiments \cite{Primulando2019, PhysRevLett.81.1562, PhysRevLett.89.011301, PhysRevLett.90.021802, PhysRevLett.100.221803}.
+The mass upper bound in the Karlsruhe tritium neutrino experiment (KATRIN) is estimated to be 1.1 eV ($90\%\ $CL) in 2021 \cite{PhysRevD.104.012005}, later in 2022 it is estimated to be 0.8 eV ($90\%\ $CL) \cite{Aker2022}.

-Neutrinos are massless in the SM, but the observation of neutrino oscillations indicate that neutrinos have tiny masses.
-This means that the SM needs to be extended by new mechanisms \cite{Han_2023, Li2020}.
-The most popular ideas for generating the neutrino masses are the so-called seesaw mechanism, which provides a minimal framework to explain origin of the neutrino masses \cite{Han_2023, Hirsch2012}.
+The observation of neutrino oscillations indicates that neutrinos have tiny masses, the SM thus needs to be extended by new mechanisms \cite{Han_2023, Li2020}.
+The most popular ideas for generating the neutrino mass are seesaw mechanism, which provides a minimal framework to explain the origin of the neutrino mass \cite{Han_2023, Hirsch2012}.
 The seesaw mechanism can be classified into three primary types: Type-I, type-II and type-III.
-The type-I and type-III seesaw models introduce three additional singlet(triplet) fermions \cite{MINKOWSKI1977421, yan1979, gell1979supergravity, PhysRevLett.44.912, PhysRevD.22.2227, Foot1989, PhysRevLett.81.1171}, whereas the type-II seesaw model introduces an additional triplet scalar \cite{PhysRevD.22.2227, PhysRevD.25.774, KONETSCHNY1977433, Marshak1980, PhysRevD.22.2860, LAZARIDES1981287, PhysRevD.23.165}.
+The type-I and type-III seesaw models introduce three additional singlet (triplet) fermions \cite{MINKOWSKI1977421, yan1979, gell1979supergravity, PhysRevLett.44.912, PhysRevD.22.2227, Foot1989, PhysRevLett.81.1171}, whereas the type-II seesaw model introduces an additional triplet scalar \cite{PhysRevD.22.2227, PhysRevD.25.774, KONETSCHNY1977433, Marshak1980, PhysRevD.22.2860, LAZARIDES1981287, PhysRevD.23.165}.

 The study of rare decays like the lepton flavor violation (LFV) is crucial in exploring new physics beyond the standard model (BSM).
-The LFV decays are of interest because they are suppressed in the SM, so their detection would serve as a clear indication of new physics.
-The quest to detect such rare decays is ongoing, with investigations being conducted in a variety of processes involving leptons, Z boson, Higgs, $Z^\prime$ and various hadrons \cite{Sun_2019, Jurciukonis2022}.
+The LFV decays are of interest because their detection would serve as a clear indication of new physics.
+The quest to detect such rare decays is ongoing, with investigations being conducted in a variety of processes involving leptons, $Z$ boson, Higgs boson, $Z^\prime$ and various hadrons \cite{Sun_2019, Jurciukonis2022}.